soniah/blog/content/posts/2008-10-01-ruby-on-rails-foreign-key-constraints-in-mysql.md

 On of the features of my code for adding the foreign key is that it allows (requires) you to specify the column names.
 I did this because I like the primary keys in my tables to be named foo_id rather than id, to make things a little more self documenting.

-The next thing I want to work out is how to create/use tables with non-integer primary keys -- seems like an issue that a few people have struggled with&#8230;:
+The next thing I want to work out is how to create/use tables with non-integer primary keys -- seems like an issue that a few people have struggled with.:

   * [HowToUseNonDatabaseProvidedIDs][1]
   * [:id-less legacy databases][2]